turingschool-examples/hang-in-there-boilerplate/DTR.md

   * Did you feel left behind during work today?
   * Were there any aspects of the code written today that you didn't understand?
   * How are you feeling about the project (the application, our collaboration, our goals)?
+  * What goals do we want to accomplish during next meet time?

 Team strengths & collaboration styles (consider discussing your Pairin qualities here):
 * Drew: Exploratory and excited to try new things